Vicdansanch/Assignment3/README.md

     I ran the tests like intended for the assignment

-3. Let us know if anything doesn't work as intended so your reviewers can know ahead of time sometimes an error will pop up that says "db.collection is not a function" i fixed it but its a problem i found with the code
+3. Let us know if anything doesn't work as intended so your reviewers can know ahead of time sometimes an error will pop up that says "db.collection is not a function" i fixed it but its a problem i found with the code.
+Also it already runs the optimal number of paralel tasks